Companies that use Koala

 A salesperson should understand that Koala's buyer is typically a founder, head of growth, or early GTM leader at a technical B2B startup.
 They're resource-constrained, moving fast, and obsessed with efficiency.
 They value tools that integrate quickly, don't require implementation projects, and show ROI immediately.
 They're building for other businesses, so they deeply understand buying processes and expect vendors to respect their time.

-Based on an analysis of tech stacks from companies that use Koala
+Source: Analysis of tech stacks from 457 companies that use Koala

 Commonly Paired Technologies